Agenda

 The State of Disaster Recovery in North Carolina

-From hurricanes and flooding to wildfires and extreme heat, communities across North Carolina face increasing challenges and threats from natural disasters.
+From hurricanes and flooding to wildfires and extreme heat, communities across North Carolina face increasing challenges and threats from disasters.
 During this session, attendees will learn more about ongoing recovery efforts and the collaborative work being done through state and federal disaster recovery programs.
 Additionally, this session will include updates and an overview of the current landscape of disaster recovery and relief in North Carolina as well as highlight the critical role of housing and development in this work.

 Philanthropy and Affordable Housing